Two-Phase Treatment in Culver City

 What Is Phase Two of Treatment?

 During the second phase of this treatment, your child’s permanent teeth should be mostly developed.
-The goal during this phase is to make sure that teeth function properly, the bite is healthy, and that molars are in the correct position in the mouth.
+The goal during this phase is to make sure that teeth function properly, the bite is healthy, and the molars are in the correct position in the mouth.
 If additional orthodontic treatment is needed, you can discuss this with your dentist.